wangren09/wangren09.github.io/_pages/cv.md

 **Skills**
 ======
-* Proficiency with Matlab, C/C++
+* Proficiency with Matlab, Python, and C/C++
-* Experienced in Java, R, Python, and Tensorflow
+* Experienced in Java, R, C#, and Tensorflow

 **Advisor**
 ======